whomper/EDOS/README.md

 Atari activities.

 ## Main Concepts and Commands
-As with any DOS menu program, the obvious set of funtions are provided and a few essentials have been added as well.
+As with any DOS menu program, the obvious set of functions are provided and a few essentials have been added as well.
 This reduces the need to call for external utilities.

-A top line status bar provides additonal information, such as connected drives, default drive number, whether it is high speed enabled and the total available extendd memory.
+A top line status bar provides additional information, such as connected drives, default drive number, whether it is high speed enabled and the total available extended memory.

-Here's a list of provided commands:
+Here's a list of provided commands with short explanation:
-- Show Directory
+### Show Directory
-- Goto Cartridge / Memory address
+Displays a two column directory list with files count and free space.
+Clicking on keys 1-8 performs the same function irrespective of selected drive.

+### Go to Cartridge
+Enters a cartridge if one is present.

+### Go to Address
+Enter a 4 digit hex address to jump.

-- Copy Files
+### Copy Files
+Copies one of more files between 2 disks.
+File name uses standard DOS convention and can have source drive number a well (either D#: or #:).
+Target drive number, or Y for same, needs to be selected.
+The copy operation works for all files, alternating the background color for Read (Green) or Write (Red) operations.
+This operation uses extended memory in order to copy large files.

-- Duplcaite Disk
+### Duplicate Disk
+Duplicates a full disk between two drives using available extended memory.
+A sector copy operation will be used and if the drive has Fast SIO capabilities, its Fast IO code will be read and used.
+This ensures the fasted sector copy operation irrespective of underlying DOS.
+Source drive is selected and read.
+Once read operation is complete, the user will be asked to input target disk number (or Y for same).
+The background color will change to Red indicating a destructive operation.
+Once the target disk is inserted, it will be determined if a format operation is needed by assessing source/target density compatibility and whether there target disk is formatted at all.

-- Erase Files
+### Erase Files
+Performs files erase using standard DOS file naming conventions.
+Signals destructive operation by changing background color to Red.

-- Initiatize Disk
+### Initialize Disk
+Formats a disk for Single, Enhanced or Double density.

-- View File / Sector / Memory
+### View File / Sector / Memory
+A generic 80 byte viewer for files, sectors and memory addresses.

+The use is asked for the following info:
+- File - File name and starting position
+- Sector - Sector number in decimal
+- Memory - Memory address in Hex

+Once 80 bytes are displayed on screen, there are provisions to navigate forward or backwards (only for Sector and Memory).

-- Protect / Unprotects Files
+### Protect / Unprotect Files
+Performs files protect and unprotect using standard DOS file naming conventions

-- Load / Save Binary File
+### Load / Save Binary File
+Loads or saves a binary file.
+Load will automatically executed loaded program if possible.
+Save will save a memory range and will add a run address vector.

-- Compare Files
+### Compare Files
+Compares two files to figure out if they are identical or not.
+File names uses standard DOS file naming conventions.

+### General
-The default drive can be selected using the New Drive command and all subsequent commands defualt to it unless another drive is specified, either in the full filename or a specific selection (as in Duplicate Disk command)
+The default drive can be selected using the New Drive command and all subsequent commands default to it unless another drive is specified, either in the full file name or a specific selection (as in Duplicate Disk command)

+A generic file naming function is available for all cases where the use needs to input a file name.
+D#:filename.ext, #:filename,ext, filename.ext, file*.* or any wildcard
+combination can be used.
+Prefixing with the drive number can support operations outside of the selected drive.

 ## File Structure
 The project contains several files, eachone focuses on